knanias/hello-world/README.md

 first project organiser
 Hello

-This is like trying to teach a dog spanish
+This is like trying to teach a dog spanish.
 I don't know spanish